 - Abandoned Playground: The school shows signs of regular wear and tear, but after you leave the vents in the first area it really begins to show.

 - Alien Geometries: The weird maze at the end as well as the void as you escape the school.

 - Always Save the Girl: Not in the Hyacinth ending.
-You Bastard.
+You Bastard!.

-- Ax-Crazy: The janitor, though it's more like creepy laugh and baseball bat crazy.
+- The janitor, though it's more like creepy laugh and baseball bat crazy.
 There are two guys wandering the school with baseball bats.

-- Batter Up: The janitor's favorite toy.
+- Batter Up!: The janitor's favorite toy.
 RUN.

-- Considering that there is a stinger moment though, with Seong-ah giving the camera a bit of a Psychotic Smirk, it leaves one to wonder if she really is on your side at that point.
-She may not be, if she's been possessed as she was in the So-yeong endings...Uh-oh.
+- The Tuberose (Ebony?) ending is this in a way.
+So-yeong is doomed, but Seong-ah is revived as a human and on your side.
+However, there is a stinger moment, with Seong-ah giving the camera a bit of a Psychotic Smirk; it leaves one to wonder if she really is on your side at that point.
+She may not be, if she's been possessed as she was in the So-yeong endings Uh-oh.
 There goes the sweetness.

 - "Blind Idiot" Translation: An old translation was a horrible example of this.